rushsteve1/stevemod/README.md

 ### Metal Plates on Vertical Rack

 Allows metal plates to be stored on a vertical rack.
+Another thing I was surprised wasn't in vanilla.

 ### Iron and up Spears